ha01994/MTBAN/.ipynb_checkpoints/README-checkpoint.md

 The accuracy of the model is generally higher than the mutationTCN model.
 However, this model takes a longer time to train.

-[Reference] Kim HY, Jeon W, Kim D. An enhanced variant effect predictor based on a deep generative model and the Born-Again Networks.
+- [Reference] Kim HY, Jeon W, Kim D. An enhanced variant effect predictor based on a deep generative model and the Born-Again Networks.
 Scientific reports.
 2021 Sep 27;11(1):1-7.

 &nbsp;

 ## Train model on sample dataset
-Run ```python full_workflow.py``` to train the above models using a sample dataset (jobId 1; Uniprot accession P40692) for which the MSA file (P40692_492-756.a2m) and mutation file (P40692_mutations.txt) are provided in this folder.
+Run ```python full_workflow.py``` to train the above models using a sample dataset (jobId 1; Uniprot accession P40692).
+The MSA file (```P40692_492-756.a2m```) and mutation file (```P40692_mutations.txt```) are provided in this folder.

-If you want to test your own protein, you will need to prepare your own MSA (which covers the amino acid positions of the mutations of interest) or build MSA using the ```src/build_msa.py``` file (for this you need to install EVcouplings).
+If you want to test your own protein, you will need to either
+1. prepare your own MSA (you need to make sure it covers the amino acid positions of the mutations of interest)
+2. or build MSA using the ```src/build_msa.py``` file (for this you need to install EVcouplings - link: https://github.com/debbiemarkslab/EVcouplings).

 You can choose option 1 or option 2 when running ```python full_workflow.py```.